pyweeker/pyweek31_Cops/README.md

 Not rated, out of time , but for learning coding , for sharing and for fun

-Shoot em up with TMX tiled files , made with linux and python 3.8.5 , should work on windows (Mac ?), not tested.
+Shoot em up with scroll and TMX tiled files , made with linux and python 3.8.5 , should work on windows (Mac ?), not tested.

 -----------------------------